NJDHTS/NJDHTS/crash-records-information.md

 ## NJTR-1 Manual

-Formal information and definitions for each of the crash data elements \(variables\) and their attributes \(values\) can be found in the NJTR-1 Crash Report Manual at: [http://www.state.nj.us/transportation/refdata/accident/pdf/NJTR1CrashReportManual12517.pdf](http://www.state.nj.us/transportation/refdata/accident/pdf/NJTR1CrashReportManual12517.pdf)
+Formal information and definitions for each of the crash data elements \(also called variables, or columns\) and their attributes \(the values for each case, captured in a row\) can be found in the NJTR-1 Crash Report Manual at: [http://www.state.nj.us/transportation/refdata/accident/pdf/NJTR1CrashReportManual12517.pdf](http://www.state.nj.us/transportation/refdata/accident/pdf/NJTR1CrashReportManual12517.pdf)

 [![](/assets/NJTR1_Manual_Cover_Tile.png)](http://www.state.nj.us/transportation/refdata/accident/pdf/NJTR1CrashReportManual12517.pdf)